alok844937-design/autotask-agentic-android/README.md

 AutoTask is an agentic Android automation system that allows users to control and automate Android applications using natural language.
 Built using Droidrun's Agent Framework, the system plans tasks intelligently and executes them on real Android devices using UI automation.

-## 🔥Why this project stands out
+## 🔥Why this project stands out  <br>
 Most Android automation tools are rule-based and fragile.
-This project goes beyond scripts.
+This project goes beyond scripts. <br>
 This agent understands intent.

-**Give it a task line:**
+**Give it a task line:** <br>
 "Open Settings and turn on WiFi"

 It autonomously: <br>
-1. Understands the goal
+1. Understands the goal <br>
-2. Breaks it into steps
+2. Breaks it into steps <br>
-3. Executes actions on Android(or simulates them intelligently)
+3. Executes actions on Android(or simulates them intelligently) <br>

 This is true Agentic Automation, not macros.

-## 🧠What problem does it solve?
+## 🧠What problem does it solve?  <br>
 Mobile workflows are repetitive, UI-heavy, and inaccessible to non-technical users.
-Existing automation requires:
+Existing automation requires: <br>
-• Manual scripting
+• Manual scripting  <br>
-• App-specific rules
+• App-specific rules  <br>
-• Frequent breakage on UI changes
+• Frequent breakage on UI changes <br>
 This project removes that friction by enabling natural language control over Android apps.

 ## 🏗️Architecture